 Article 3 – Obligations of the Service Provider

-The Service Provider bears sole responsibility for all the decisions made and the human, technical, logistic and material resources used in the context of the Contract in order to supply the deliverables, with due respect for the CTI-CFF Regional Secretariat’s needs and constraints, as contractually defined.
+The Service Provider bears sole responsibility for all the decisions made and the human, technical, logistic and material resources used in the context of the Contract to supply the deliverables, with due respect for the CTI-CFF Regional Secretariat’s needs and constraints, as contractually defined.

 The Service Provider shall supply to the CTI-CFF Regional Secretariat all the warnings and recommendations necessary particularly in terms of quality of services, security and compliance with professional standards.
-The Service Provider undertakes in particular to inform the CTI-CFF Regional Secretariat as soon as it becomes aware, during the execution of the Contract, of any difficulty that might affect the proper execution of the Contract.
+The Service Provider undertakes to inform the CTI-CFF Regional Secretariat as soon as it becomes aware, during the execution of the Contract, of any difficulty that might affect the proper execution of the Contract.

 Article 4 – Loyalty and confidentiality